Touring across Iceland via Kjölur incl. Hveravellir and Mt. Kerlingarfjöll

 The Kjölur road will take you for 168 km from the south across the interior of Iceland to Blöndudalur valley in North-Iceland.

 Driving in such areas gives me a great feeling of freedom and I can truly feel the love for my country.
-I felt the same feeling back in 2014 when I was being driven by Saga Travel through the highlands to visit Askja volcano.
+I felt the same feeling back in 2014 when I was being driven through the highland to visit Askja volcano.

 We stopped by the beautiful waterfall, Gýgjarfoss, to take photos and then drove straight up to Kerlingarfjöll highland resort.

 The beautiful surroundings at the Kerlingafjöll highland resort

 We had our lunch, which we had chosen in the bakery in Reykjavík, outside by a river in the highland resort surrounded by beautiful colours and dark tuff stone rocks.